 In this view from episode 1, the body of the ring is tinted purple for corruption, and the pink face of the emblem is shadowed and purple.
 The ring was given by Akio as part of a corrupt plot.
 In episode 3, when Utena looks at the ring as evidence of meeting the prince, the ring body is silvery to go with Dios’s white and the emblem is pink for Utena.
 Looking at objective evidence (which she rarely does early in the series) points to Utena’s future enlightenment.

 Only an edge of the text is visible in the image.
 In full, it reads “Private Ohtori Academy Middle School Division/High School Division.”
+(That’s private as opposed to public; it’s privately owned.)
 The elementary school is not mentioned on the sign.
 Maybe the younger kids have a separate entrance?

 The green background means that the purpose of the Academy is control.